 Unfortunately, the work isn’t over once your team has located the root cause.
 The last step in the process is to ensure your team has fully executed the solution that will mitigate the root cause.
 Focus is key here.
 Make sure your team stays on track until they are past the finish line, and continue to protect them from internal politics until that time.

 Then, nominate the project, a leader, or your company for a Dorian Award by submitting all relevant documentation.
 Be confident that you have done everything you can to achieve a boosted bottom line, improved customer relationships, and increased employee morale.
 The acclaim and reputation from the awards will follow.

 If you’ve followed these five steps, you’re ready to play in the World Cup of Red X® Problem Solving!
-We look forward to seeing what you’ve accomplished this year in November 2022.
+We look forward to seeing what you’ve accomplished this year.
+Submit your projects for nomination here.